Caroline D'Amore: Films and television

 D'Amore and Kim Kardashian were developing a reality television show together before Kardashian signed on to star on Keeping Up with the Kardashians.
 D'Amore appeared on the second season of Keeping Up with the Kardashians and its spin-off series Kourtney & Khloe Take Miami.
 She portrayed Brooke on the fifth season of HBO series Entourage, in the episode "Unlike a Virgin" and played Rachel in the drama film Daydreamer (2007) alongside Aaron Paul and Arielle Kebbel.
 She has also appeared on The Clinic, 90210 and America's Next Top Model.
 She played Maggie, younger sister of Audrina Patridge's character Megan, in the 2009 horror film Sorority Row and subsequently appeared in the music video for the promotional track "Get U Home" by Shwayze.
 Sorority Row was released theatrically in the United States on September 11, 2009, and grossed $27.2 million worldwide on a budget of $12.5 million.
 She played Adriana in the 2009 comedy film Frat Party.
 In 2011, she appeared in an episode of MTV’s My Super Sweet World Class, where she is seen planning a party, shopping designer clothes and partying at a club.
 She was featured as a music expert on E!
-New Year’s special Sounding Off: The 2013 Year In Music, alongside Christina Milian, Pauly D and Sebastian Bach.
+New Year's special Sounding Off: The 2013 Year In Music, alongside Christina Milian, Pauly D and Sebastian Bach.

-In 2014, she appeared as the DJ in the music video for Jessie J, Ariana Grande and Nicki Minaj's song “Bang Bang”.
+In 2014, she appeared as the DJ in the music video for Jessie J, Ariana Grande and Nicki Minaj's song "Bang Bang".
 D'Amore joined the second season of reality television series The Hills: New Beginnings, while Stephanie Pratt and Mischa Barton left the series.
 She had a role as L'Amour in the drama film, Habit (2021) starring Bella Thorne and Paris Jackson.
 The film was released on August 20, 2021, by Lionsgate.
-In 2022, she appeared on the 12th episode of the first season of Paris in Love as Paris Hilton’s childhood friend.
+In 2022, she appeared on the 12th episode of the first season of Paris in Love as Paris Hilton's childhood friend.

+In April 2023, D'Amore announced via Instagram that she is competing on Fox's new series, Gordon Ramsay's Food Stars, which premiered on May 24, 2023.
+She was one of 15 contestants competing for Ramsay's $250,000 investment.
+She made her way to the finale with two other contestants, with Chris Kanik announced as the winner on July 16, 2023.